HopeHealth welcomes new provider

-HopeHealth welcomes behavioral health consultant Kira O’Neal to HopeHealth in Lake City.
+HopeHealth welcomes behavioral health consultant Maci Johnson to HopeHealth on Palmetto Street where she will serve patients in the pain management program.

-O’Neal graduated from Francis Marion University in Florence, S.C., with a Bachelor of Science in psychology and minor in biology.
-She received a Master of Arts in counseling from Webster University in Myrtle Beach, S.C..
+Johnson graduated from the University of South Carolina in Columbia, S.C., with a Bachelor of Social Work and from Savannah State University in Savannah, Georgia, with a Master of Social Work.

+From, Dillon, S.C., Johnson volunteers with Save The Youth Expo, hosted in Latta, S.C., and She Is Me Mentoring.
+She completed international school-based social work in Trinidad and Tobago, and is a member of Alpha Kappa Alpha Sorority.

 HopeHealth is a nonprofit leader in providing affordable, expert health care and infectious diseases services for all ages in Aiken, Florence, Clarendon, Orangeburg, and Williamsburg Counties.
 Our federally qualified health centers are the primary care providers of choice for more than 50,000 patients.
 To become a patient, call 843-667-9414 or visit hope-health.org.